Italian Americans: World War I and interwar period

 The United States entered World War I in 1917.
-The Italian American community wholeheartedly supported the war effort and its young men, both American-born and Italian-born, enlisted in large numbers in the American Army.
-It was estimated that, during the two years of the war (1917–18), Italian-American servicemen made up approximately 12% of the total American forces, a disproportionately high percentage of the total.
+The Italian American community wholeheartedly supported the war effort and its young men, both American born and Italian born, enlisted in large numbers in the American Army.
+It was estimated that during the two years of the war (1917–18) Italian American servicemen made up approximately 12 percent of the total American forces, a disproportionately high percentage of the total.
 An Italian-born American infantryman, Michael Valente, was awarded the Medal of Honor for his service.
 Another 103 Italian Americans (83 Italian born) were awarded the Distinguished Service Cross, the second highest decoration.
-Italian Americans also accounted for more than 10% of war casualties World War I, despite making up less than 4% of the U.S. population.
+Italian Americans also accounted for more than 10 percent of war casualties World War I, despite making up less than 4 percent of the U.S. population.

 The war, together with the restrictive Emergency Quota Act of 1921 and Immigration Act of 1924, heavily curtailed Italian immigration.
-Total annual immigration was capped at 357,000 in 1921, lowered to 150,000 in 1924, and quotas were allotted on a national basis in proportion to a nationality's existing share of the population.
-The National Origins Formula, which sought to preserve the existing demographic makeup of the United States and generally favored Northwestern European immigration, computed Italians to be the fifth-largest national origin of the U.S. population in 1920, to be assigned 3.87% of annual quota immigrant spots.
-Despite implementation of the quota, the inflow of Italian immigrants remained between 6 or 7% of all immigrants.
-And when the restrictive quota system was abolished by the Immigration and Nationality Act of 1965, Italians had already grown to be the second-largest immigrant group in America, with 5,067,717 immigrants from Italy admitted between 1820 and 1966—constituting 12% of all immigrants to the United States—more than from Great Britain (4,711,711) and from Ireland (4,706,854).
+Total annual immigration was capped at 357,000 in 1921 and lowered to 150,000 in 1924.
+Quotas were allotted on a national basis in proportion to a nationality's existing share of the population.
+The National Origins Formula, which sought to preserve the existing demographic makeup of the United States and generally favored northwestern European immigration.
+It assigned Italians, the fifth-largest in national origin of the U.S. population in 1920, only 3.87 percent of the annual immigrant quota.
+Despite implementation of the quota, the inflow of Italian immigrants remained between 6 or 7 percent of all immigrants.
+And when the restrictive quota system was abolished by the Immigration and Nationality Act of 1965, Italians had already grown to be the second largest immigrant group in America, with 5,067,717 immigrants from Italy admitted between 1820 and 1966—constituting 12 percent of all immigrants to the United States—more than from Great Britain (4,711,711) and from Ireland (4,706,854).

-In the interwar period, jobs as policemen, firemen and civil servants became increasingly available to Italian Americans; while others found employment as plumbers, electricians, mechanics and carpenters.
+In the interwar period, jobs as policemen, firemen, and civil servants became increasingly available to Italian Americans.
+Others found employment as plumbers, electricians, mechanics, and carpenters.
+By 1920, numerous Little Italys had stabilized and grown considerably more prosperous as workers were able to obtain higher-paying jobs, often in skilled trades.
 Women found jobs as civil servants, secretaries, dressmakers, and clerks.
-With better paying jobs they moved to more affluent neighborhoods outside of the Italian enclaves.
-The Great Depression (1929–1939) had a major impact on the Italian American community, and temporarily reversed some of the earlier gains made.
-Many unemployed men and some women found jobs on President Franklin D. Roosevelt's New Deal work programs, such as the Works Progress Administration and the Civilian Conservation Corp.
+With better-paying jobs, Italian Americans moved to more affluent neighborhoods outside of the Italian enclaves.
+The Great Depression (1929–1939) had a major impact on the Italian American community and temporarily reversed some of the earlier gains made.
+Many unemployed men and some women found jobs on President Franklin Roosevelt's New Deal work programs, such as the Works Progress Administration and the Civilian Conservation Corp.